layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 3.1 Cane. *Saccharum officinarum*, a large tufted perennial grass probably native to Southeast Asia and first carried to the Americas by Columbus.

+3.2 Beneath what signs to plant.
+Planting by the signs, also known as agricultural astrology, is a food production method that advises planting, cultivating, and harvesting crops based on moon phases and the astrological calendar.

+3.3 How the hot nectar best to christallize.
+The basic process of making sugar in the eighteenth century involved crushing raw sugar cane stalks to extract their juice, boiling the juice with chemical agents that would remove impurities, and then boiling it several more times to reduce it to a heavy syrup.
+When the syrup was close to crystallizing into sugar, it was poured into barrels or moulds that allowed liquid to drain off and the solid sugar crystals to remain behind.

 [plant] 3.6 myrtle-indolence.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.
 Rather than a traditional invocation of the muse, *The Sugar-Cane* begins with a muse who has been wandering and in love.
 Indeed, Grainger married Daniel Matthew Burt, whom he met during his transatlantic voyage to St. Kitts and who was the daughter of one of the most prominent planter families of the island, in 1759.
 Their daughter Louisa was born before he began composing the poem.

 [people] 3.8 Ascrean Poet.
 Hesiod (c.
 700 BCE), who was from the Greek village of Ascra in the Valley of the Muses on Mt.
 Helicon (the sacred Mount).
 Contemporary of Homer and known for the *Theogony* and *Works and Days*, which is considered to have influenced Virgil's *Georgics*.

 3.9 swain.
 A country or farm laborer, a shepherd.
-The key figure in georgic poetry.
+A key figure in georgic poetry.

 [people] 3.11 Maro.
-Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Aeneid*, and the *Georgics*, a major influence on Grainger and other neo-georgic poets of the eighteenth century.
+Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Aeneid*, and the *Georgics*.
+A major influence on Grainger and other neo-georgic poets of the eighteenth century.

 [people] 3.12 Dyer.
-John Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).
+John Dyer (1699-1757), Welsh painter and poet.
+Author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).

 [people] 3.12 Pomona's Bard.
-John Philips (1676-1709), English poet, author of the georgic poem *Cyder* (1708).
+John Philips (1676-1709), English poet and author of the georgic poem *Cyder* (1708).
 Pomona is the Roman goddess of fruit.

 [people] 3.13 Smart.
-Christopher Smart (1722-1771), English poet, author of the georgic poem *The Hop-Garden* (1752).
+Christopher Smart (1722-1771), English poet and author of the georgic poem *The Hop-Garden* (1752).

 [people] 3.13 Sommerville.
-William Somerville (1675-1742), English poet, author of the georgic poem *The Chace* (1735).
+William Somerville (1675-1742), English poet and author of the georgic poem *The Chace* (1735).

+4.17 weal.
+Well-being, happiness, prosperity.

 [people] 4.19 Aurelius.
 Gilmore identifies Aurelius as George Thomas (c.
 1694-1774), who was born to a planter family on the island of Antigua.
 Descended on his mother's side from Massachusetts Bay Governor John Winthrop, Thomas was a member of the Antiguan colonial assembly before being named Governor of Pennsylvania (1738-1747).
 He was Governor of the Leeward Islands from 1753 to 1766.

 [people] 4.20 Imperial George.
 George III (1738-1820) was king of Britain from 1760 to 1820.

-[people] 4.22n.
-Lucan...Pliny...Arrian...Lucan or Marcus Annaeus Lucanus (39-65 AD), nephew of Seneca the younger and author of *The Civil War*.
-Gaius Plinius Secondus or Pliny the Elder (23-79 AD), author of *Historia Naturalis*.
-Arrian or Lucius Flavius Arrianus (86-160 AD), author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.
+[people] 4.22n Lucan...Pliny...Arrian...Lucan or Marcus Annaeus Lucanus (39-65 CE), nephew of Seneca the younger and author of *The Civil War*.
+Gaius Plinius Secondus or Pliny the Elder (23-79 CE), author of *Historia Naturalis*.
+Arrian or Lucius Flavius Arrianus (86-160 CE), author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.

-[people] 4.22n.
-Pompey.
-Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate; he defeated Mithridates, King of Pontus and established military order in the eastern provinces of the Roman empire.
+[people] 4.22n Pompey.
+Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate; he defeated Mithridates, King of Pontus, and established military order in the eastern provinces of the Roman empire.

-[place] 4.22n.
-Persia.
-Now known as the modern nation of Iran, at its height the Persian empire spanned from Egypt through southwestern Asia to India.
-Traditional antagonist of Ancient Greece.
+[place] 4.22n Persia.
+Now known as Iran.
+At its height, the Persian Empire extended from Egypt to southwestern Asia and India.
+It was the traditional antagonist of ancient Greece.

-[place] 4.22n.
-Pyrenean mountains.
-The Pyrenees are the mountain range between modern France and Spain.
+5.26 joint.
+As sugar cane grows, it forms segments called joints.
+Grainger is thus referring here to the growth of sugar cane.

-[place] 4.22n.
-Barbary-coast.
-Mediterranean coastline of North Africa that runs from Egypt to the Atlantic Ocean (more particularly, Morrocco, Algeria, Tunisia, and Libya).
+[place] 5.22n Barbary-coast.
+Mediterranean coastline of North Africa that runs from modern-day Egypt to the Atlantic Ocean and includes parts of Morocco, Algeria, Tunisia, and Libya.

-[place] 4.22n.
-Azores...Madeiras...Canary...Cape-Verd Islands.
-The Azores and Madeiras are Portuguese island groups in the eastern Atlantic Ocean; the Azores are directly west of Portugal, and the Madeiras are southeast of the Azores and closer to the coast of Morrocco.
-The Canary Islands are Spanish territories south of the Madeiras.
-The Cape Verde islands (now the Republic of Cape Verde) were also Portuguese islands situated off the coast of Senegal and Mauritania.
-All of these islands played important roles in the eighteenth-century Atlantic trade.
-The Madeiras, Canaries, and Cape Verde islands were often waypoints for European traders sailing to the coast of West Africa.
+[place] 5.22n Azores...Madeiras...Canary...Cape-Verd Islands...throve exceedingly.
+Island groups in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
+They often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
+As Grainger remarks, sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century.
+The sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.

-[place] 4.22n.
-Greater or Lesser Antilles.
-The Antilles refers to the Caribbean islands (often used as a substitute for the West Indies).
-The Greater Antilles were the large islands on the northwest end of the archipelago (Cuba, Jamaica, Hispaniola, and Puerto Rico).
-The Lesser Antilles (further split into the Windward and Leeward Islands) are the islands of the West Indies that range from the Virgin Islands in the north to Grenada in the south.
-St. Christopher (or St. Kitts) is one of the Leeward Islands in the Lesser Antilles.
+[place] 5.22n Greater or Lesser Antilles.
+"Antilles" refers to the islands of the Caribbean and is often used as a substitute for "West Indies."
+The Greater Antilles are the large islands on the northwest end of the archipelago (Cuba, Jamaica, Hispaniola, and Puerto Rico).
+The Lesser Antilles (further split into the Windward and Leeward Islands) are the islands ranging from the Virgin Islands in the north to Grenada in the south.
+St. Kitts is one of the Leeward Islands in the Lesser Antilles.

-[people] 4.22n.
-Ferdinand the Catholic.
-King Ferdinand (1452-1516) V of Castile and León and II of Aragon, husband of Queen Isabella of Castille, patrons of Christopher Columbus's Atlantic expedition.
+[people] 5.22n Ferdinand the Catholic.
+King Ferdinand V of Castile and León and II of Aragon (1452-1516), husband of Queen Isabella of Castille and patron with Isabella of Christopher Columbus' 1492 voyage.

-[place] 4.22n.
-St. Domingo.
-Hispanioloa, the island that includes the modern nations of Haiti and the Dominican Republic.
+[place] 5.22n St. Domingo.
+Hispaniola, the island that includes the modern nations of Haiti and the Dominican Republic.

-[people] 4.22n.
-Pedro de Atenca...*Ingenio de açucar*.
-Spanish for sugar mill <!--can't find any reference to this man-->

-4.22n. *4 l. per C.* wt.
+5.22n *4 l. per C.* wt.
 Four pounds per hundredweight.
 A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately 40 days of wages for a skilled tradesman (see: http://www.nationalarchives.gov.uk/currency-converter/)

+5.22n East-Indies.
+The whole of Southeast Asia to the east of and including India.

+[plant] 6.34 wild red cedar.
+Most likely *Cedrela odorata*, an important timber tree found in Central and South America, as well as in the Caribbean.
+Now considered vulnerable due to unsustainable levels of harvesting.

+[plant] 6.34 locust.
+The locust bean tree or carob tree (*Ceratonia siliqua*) is native to Mediterranean Europe, North Africa, the Middle East, and Turkey but now spread widely over the world.
+It is the source of carob, which is used in food applications, including as a chocolate substitute.

-[place] 4.22n.
+[place] 6.22n.
 Guiana.
-Aggregate name for the colonies along the northern coast of South America between the mouth of the Orinoco river (in modern Venezuela) through the modern nations of Guyana, Surinam, and French Guyana, and the mouth of the Amazon (in modern Brazil).
+Aggregate name for the colonies located along the northern coast of South America between the mouth of the Orinoco River (in modern-day Venezuela) and the mouth of the Amazon (in Brazil).
+Also included parts of modern-day Guyana, Suriname, and French Guiana.
 Colonizers included Portugal, France, the Netherlands, England, and Spain.

-4.22n. treaty of Breda.
+6.22n treaty of Breda.
 The 1667 treaty that concluded the Anglo-Dutch War between England, the Netherlands, France, and Denmark.
 The treaty formalized a major reorganization of colonial power, with the English taking control of New York, New Jersey, Antigua, and Montserrat; the Dutch gained control of Surinam, and the French reclaimed Acadia in Atlantic Canada.
-Significantly for *The Sugar-Cane*, the treaty restored the French and British partition of St. Christopher.
+Significantly for *The Sugar-Cane*, the treaty restored the French and British partition of St. Kitts.

-[place] 4.22n.
-Leeward Islands.
-Leeward is a nautical term meaning sheltered from the wind (or downwind).
+[place] 6.22n Leeward Islands.
+Leeward is a nautical term meaning sheltered from the wind (i.e., downwind).
 The Leeward Islands include the British and US Virgin Islands, Anguilla, St. Martin, St. Barthélemy, Barbuda, St. Eustatius, Saba, St. Kitts, Nevis, Antigua, Montserrat, Guadeloupe, and Dominica.

-[people] 4.22n.
-Chaucer.
+[people] 6.22n Chaucer.
 Geoffrey Chaucer (1340-1400), author of *The Canterbury Tales*.
 Gilmore notes that Chaucer's uses sugar twice in *The Canterbury Tales* and again in *Troilus and Criseyde*.

-[plant] 6.34 wild red cedar.
-Most likely *Cedrela odorata*, an important timber tree found in Central and South America, as well as in the Caribbean.
-Now considered vulnerable due to unsustainable levels of harvesting.

-[plant] 6.34 locust.
-The locust bean tree or carob tree (*Ceratonia siliqua*) is native to Mediterranean Europe, North Africa, the Middle East, and Turkey but now spread widely over the world.
-It is the source of carob, which is used in food applications, including as a chocolate substitute.

 [plant] 6.34n white and red [cedar].
 The white cedar is probably *Tabebuia heterophylla*, a timber tree widely distributed throughout the Caribbean.